technative-amsgroup/DFMEA-LLM-Enhanced/Documentation/en/scripts/Ludwig.rst

     import os
     os.environ["HUGGING_FACE_HUB_TOKEN"] = os.getenv('HUGGINGFACE_API_KEY')

-Ludwig nécessite une configuration YAML qui décrit les paramètres du modèle et de l'entraînement.
-Les éléments clés de cette configuration incluent :
+Ludwig requires a YAML configuration that describes the model and training parameters.
+Key elements of this configuration include:

-- model_type : Indique le type de modèle.
-Pour les modèles de langage, 'llm' est utilisé.
+- model_type: Indicates the type of model.
+For language models, 'llm' is used.
-- base_model : Spécifie le modèle pré-entraîné à utiliser.
-Plusieurs options peuvent être fournies, commentées pour un changement facile.
+- base_model: Specifies the pre-trained model to use.
+Several options can be provided, commented for easy change.
-- quantization : Applique la quantification du modèle pour réduire la taille du modèle, avec 'bits' spécifiant le niveau de quantification.
+- quantization: Applies model quantization to reduce model size, with 'bits' specifying the quantization level.
-- adapter : Un adaptateur permet un fine-tuning efficace.
-L'adaptateur 'lora' est utilisé dans cet exemple.
+- adapter: An adapter allows for efficient fine-tuning.
+The 'lora' adapter is used in this example.
-- prompt : Définit le modèle de prompt pour les données d'entrée.
+- prompt: Defines the prompt template for input data.
-- input_features et output_features : Décrivent les structures de données d'entrée et de sortie et les étapes de prétraitement.
+- input_features and output_features: Describe the input and output data structures and preprocessing steps.
-- trainer : Configure le processus d'entraînement, y compris le taux d'apprentissage, la taille du lot et les époques.
+- trainer: Configures the training process, including learning rate, batch size, and epochs.

-Voici un extrait de la configuration YAML :
+Here is an excerpt from the YAML configuration:

 .. code-block:: yaml